EvotecIT/PSWriteColor/Docs/Write-Color.md

 ```

 ### -Italic
-Switch to make the text italic when using ANSI terminal support.
+Switch to make the whole line italic when using ANSI terminal support.
 Default is False.

 ```yaml